KINE 110 • Fundamentals of Dance (1 unit)

 KINE 395 • ECG and Exercise Testing (3 units)

-Prerequisite: KINE 323.
+Prerequisite: BIOL 304.
 The course is designed to teach the students how to read and interpret an electrocardiogram as well as conduct and evaluate graded exercise tests.
 This course has great practical application for students who seek to pursue careers that involve exercise stress tests, especially cardiac rehabilitation.
 Lab fee.
-This course is only offered odd years in the Spring.

 KINE 410 • Health Education (3 units)